stepanic/flutterflow-socket/README.md

 ## Author

-You can find more about the tool author at https://experts.flutterflow.io/ and on the https://www.toptal.com/resume/matija-stepanic/N8zLEO/worlds-top-talent
+Please find the the tool author at https://experts.flutterflow.io/, and check references at https://www.toptal.com/resume/matija-stepanic/N8zLEO/worlds-top-talent